How to Remove Mold Stains in the Shower & Bathroom Walls

 Frequently Asked Questions

-- Are there DIY and natural mold removal options that don’t require bleach?
+- Are there DIY and natural mold cleaning options that don’t require bleach?

-- Vinegar: Spray white vinegar onto mold, let it sit for an hour, then scrub and rinse.
+- Vinegar: Spray white vinegar onto mold stain, let it sit for an hour, then scrub and rinse.

 - Hydrogen peroxide: Apply 3% hydrogen peroxide directly on moldy areas.
 Let it sit for 10 minutes before scrubbing and rinsing with warm water.